Table of Contents[Hide][Show]

 When your kids are young, find flat trails that have interesting areas along the way.
 When my kids were very young, I located a trail near my home that was flat and about a half mile in had a nice shaded area by a stream perfect for picnics.
 I would carry our baby in a hiking carrier and our preschooler could trek along at her own pace smelling the flowers along the way.
 We’d end with a picnic by the river.

 As they got older it became a bit harder to keep their interest.
-Finding a trail with waterfalls and caves, like Rifle Falls State Park in Colorado, then became key.
+Finding a trail with waterfalls and caves, like Rifle Falls State Park near Vail, Colorado, then became key.

 This continues to be the most challenging for me.
 While your goal (and mine) may be to summit the top of a mountain to take in the spectacular vista, what motivates kids may be and should be completely different.
 They may want to pick raspberries along the way, splash in the water or explore caves.
 Don’t plan on a fast pace on your first hikes and let your kids just enjoy themselves.
 If you succeed at instilling a love of hiking then the challenges of summiting mountains can come later.